Opening Letter

 Ramone's Bakery & Cafe

-The McKinleyville outpost of Ramone's operates on the principle that organic coffee and fresh sourdough can solve most morning problems.
-The house-roasted beans arrive before the crowds do, and the seasonal scones rotate without warning or apology.
+The McKinleyville outpost of Ramone's continues making a persuasive case for organic coffee and fresh sourdough as foundations of civic morale.
+Doors open at 6:30 AM on weekdays, well before the crowds arrive, and the seasonal scones rotate with gusto.
 Those who arrive after 8 AM accept what remains.
-The soup appears at 11, which strikes Lady Humboldt as civilized.

 From the Archives

 This week in 1926, the Humboldt Times reported that a "mysterious dancing plague" had overtaken Eureka's ballrooms, with residents spending "unconscionable hours" practicing the Charleston.
 Local ministers expressed concern about the "moral implications of synchronized knee movements."
-A century later, The Historic Eagle House hosts line dancing on Wednesdays, suggesting that Eureka's relationship with coordinated movement remains complicated but persistent.
+A century later, The Historic Eagle House hosts line dancing on Wednesdays, suggesting that Eureka's relationship with coordinated movement remains unyielding.

 Almanac